robur-coop/miou/book/src/synchronous_server.md

 We're starting to see the fundamental problem of synchronicity in implementing a system and network application: the ability for our service to respond to all clients "at the same time."
-In our specific case, what we want is to be able to background our echo function so that our server can wait for a new connection again with accept.
+In our specific case, what we want is to be able to background our `echo` function so that our server can wait for a new connection again with `accept`.
 However, the concept of backgrounding a task is not so
 straightforward:
 * We know that we only have one _thread_ available, so we can strictly only do one thing.
 Which thread could execute our background task?